ABOUT US

 08.

-ADO Network
+ADO Network & Membership

 09.

-At ADO, we understand the importance of collaboration and networking in achieving our mission.
+ADO Network of Professional: At ADO, we understand the importance of collaboration and networking in achieving our mission.
 We are building a decentralized network of resources, thought leaders, high net worth individuals, educational institutions, and government agencies.
 Through this network, we aim to create a sustainable ecosystem for dyslexia support and advocacy in Africa.

 Our Future Project